 He was in extreme danger in overcast conditions.
-If he had a good day his side was in the game, if he didn’t they were not.
+If he had a good day, his side was in the game; if he didn’t, they were not.
 It was not like that if you played Australia or West Indies.
 It is to Hadlee’s immense credit for how competitive New Zealand became.

 When England was beaten for the first time in 48 years at Wellington in 1978, Hadlee cut them apart with figures of six for 26.
 When England was beaten in a series for the first time, in New Zealand in 1983–84, and then again in England in 1986 (series in which I was on the receiving end), he was the star bowler in the games his side won at Christchurch and Trent Bridge.

-He was also central to events when New Zealand won their first series against West Indies (1979–80), India (1980–81), and Australia (both home and away in 1985–86).
+He was also central to events when New Zealand won their first series against the West Indies (1979–80), India (1980–81), and Australia (both home and away in 1985–86).
 The remarkable victories over Australia were particularly memorable as Australia paid a heavy price for preparing juicy surfaces at Brisbane and Perth and saw unplayable Hadlee make much better use of conditions than their own players.

-Richard Hadlee first-innings figures at the Gabba of 9 for 52, and match figures of 15 for 123 are incredible performances and the best-ever match figures for New Zealand in all Tests.
+Richard Hadlee first-innings figures at the Brisbane Gabba of 9 for 52 and match figures of 15 for 123 are incredible performances and the best-ever match figures for New Zealand in all Tests.
 Overall, in all six matches, Hadlee claimed a staggering 49 wickets at a marvelous average of 16.08.
 The Australians had no answer for him.
 Moreover, his great strength was hitting the right length and hitting the perfect seam.

 Richard Hadlee gave away very little margin to the batsman.
-He generated an extremely dangerous curve through the air but the main challenge was that he was going to keep bowling a length, keep you coming forward, then bowl you a bouncer which would be sharp in pace.
+He generated an extremely dangerous curve through the air but the main challenge was that he was going to keep bowling a length, keep you coming forward, then bowl you a bouncer, which would be sharp in pace.

-Hence, just to stop you from taking liberties, or to change the rhythm a bit.
+Hence, just to stop you from taking liberties or to change the rhythm a bit,.
 Batsman confesses he hit me on the head more than most, mostly when you weren’t wearing a helmet. which adequately demonstrates that he could be more than quick enough when it suited the conditions.
 In those days, at least against anyone but the West Indies, you might wear a helmet while playing yourself in, then take it off as you felt more comfortable.